-- Knowledge of departmental acts, regulations, agreements, frameworks, strategies, policies and guidelines as they relate to the Management and administration of NWT public lands, water and regional services including: Commissioner's Land Act and Regulations; Northwest Territories Lands Act and Regulations; Territorial Quarry Regulations; Water Resources Agreements Act, Waters Act, Mackenzie Valley Resource Management Act; Land Pricing Policy; Land Lease Only Policy; Municipal Lands Policy; Sustainable Development Policy; Recreational Leasing Policy; Land Use and Sustainability Framework; Lands Resources, and Self-Government Agreements,; and Devolution Final Agreement. - Knowledge of team building and human resource management principles and practices to supervise and motivate regional lands staff. - Knowledge of financial management principles and practices to develop and manage the regional business plan and budget. - An understanding of GNWT financial management practices and policies to develop and manage the regional business plan and budget. - Knowledge and broad understanding of the theories, principles and practices related to public sector management, research and analysis, policy development, land administration, land use planning, and environmental management. - Knowledge of the history, culture, political and economic aspirations of Indigenous people and other Northerners and of land and water rights and land use. - Knowledge of industrial and municipal practices including, but not limited to land use planning, development, transportation, economics, these factors may affect the environment, mineral exploration, water use and waste disposal, including operational constraints imposed by statute, regulation, geography, topography, climate and season. - The ability to communicate the relevant knowledge referenced above to a lay public, specialists in other disciplines, boards, media and legal counsel. - Knowledge and broad understanding of enforcement practices to advise subordinate staff on litigation activities and other forms of enforcement. - Ability to lead the investigation of complex spill inspections that may require travel to remote destinations. - Knowledge of key partners and stakeholders including industry, NGOs, Indigenous governments, municipal governments, and federal departments, their interests and key contacts among them. - Knowledge of the principle of Canada's Constitutional section 35 consultation obligations to aboriginal peoples in order to investigate and rule on the validity of allegations of infringement of aboriginal rights. - Problem solving skills to develop solutions to sensitive staff or external problems.
-These problems can range from personality conflicts to fundamental differences of professional opinion. - The ability to manage time, priorities, and stress. - The ability to work in a highly politicized environment.
+- Knowledge of Departmental acts, regulations, agreements, frameworks, strategies, policies and guidelines as they relate to the management and administration of NWT public lands, water resources and regional services including: Commissioner's Land Act and Regulations; Territorial Land Act and Regulations; Territorial Quarry Regulations; Water Resources Agreements Act, Waters Act, Mackenzie Valley Resource Management Act; Land Pricing Policy; Land Lease Only Policy; Municipal Lands Policy; Sustainable Development Policy; Recreational Leasing Policy; Land Use and Sustainability Framework; Lands, Resources, and Self-Government Agreements; and Devolution Final Agreement. - Knowledge of team building and human resource management principles and practices to supervise and motivate regional lands staff. - Knowledge of financial management principles and practices to develop and manage the regional business plan and budget. - An understanding of GWNT financial management practices and policies to develop and manage the regional business plan and budget. - Knowledge and broad understanding of the theories, principles and practices related to public sector management, research and analysis, policy development, land administration, land use planning, and environmental management. - Knowledge of the history, culture, political and economic aspirations of Indigenous people and other Northerners and of land and water rights and land use.

-- The ability to solve issues that relate to differences in interpretation related to legal obligations of the department to act, despite the wishes of various Indigenous groups that may be in the conflict with the Department's legal obligations. - Knowledge of emergency response methods, techniques and practices to allow for the development and implementation of the various incident management, occupant response, and business resumption plans. - The Regional Superintendent must have good judgment, superior communication, and presentation skills and operate in an autonomous, flexible, discreet, and trustworthy fashion. - Ability to commit to actively upholding and consistently practicing personal diversity, inclusion, and cultural awareness, as well as safety and sensitivity approaches in the workplace. - Ability to commit to actively upholding and consistently practicing personal diversity, inclusion and cultural awareness, as well as safety and sensitivity approaches in the workplace.
+- Knowledge of industrial and municipal practices including, but not limited to land use planning, development, transportation, economics, these factors may affect the environment, mineral exploration, water use and waste disposal, including operational constraints imposed by statute, regulation, geography, topography, climate and season. - The ability to communicate the relevant knowledge referenced above to a lay public, specialists in other disciplines, boards, media and legal counsel. - Knowledge and broad understanding of enforcement practices to advise subordinate staff on litigation activities and other forms of enforcement. - Ability to lead the investigation of complex spill inspections that may require travel to remote destinations. - Knowledge of key partners and stakeholders including industry, NGOs, Indigenous governments, municipal governments, and federal departments, their interests and key contacts among them. - Knowledge of the principle of Canada's Constitutional s.35 consultation obligations to aboriginal peoples in order to investigate and rule on the validity of allegations of infringement of aboriginal rights. - Problem solving skills to develop solutions to sensitive staff or external problems.
+These problems can range from personality conflicts to fundamental differences of professional opinion. - The ability to manage time, priorities, and stress. - The ability to work in a highly politicized environment. - The ability to solve issues that relate to differences in interpretation related to legal obligations of the department to act, despite the wishes of various Indigenous groups that may be in the conflict with the Department's legal obligations. - Knowledge of emergency response methods, techniques and practices to allow for the development and implementation of the various incident management, occupant Emergency response and business resumption plans. - Ability to commit to actively upholding and consistently practicing personal diversity, inclusion and cultural awareness, as well as safety and sensitivity approaches in the workplace.